nchinling/PersonalWebsite/README.md

 ### 6. Contact and Social Media

-Users can easily get in touch with Ng Chin Ling through provided contact information, including email.
+Users can easily get in touch with me through provided contact information, including email.
 Links to LinkedIn, GitHub, and Twitter are available for social media connections.

 ### 7. Footer